 This is a tough one, but very essential.
-Leaving home issues at the door of your office and work issues in the driveway of your house are essential.
+Leaving home issues at the door of your office and work issues in the driveway of your house are essential for sanity and balance.
 Both your new career and your family deserve your full attention, so be aware of separating the two.
 When you are at work, try to put home woes out of your mind.
 When you are at home, everything work-related can wait until tomorrow.
 Your family needs your physical and emotional presence after the business day ends.

 Accept That at Some Point, This Will Feel Like a Hot Mess

 Once returning to work, the inevitable will occur: the wheels will come right off, the kids will be in full meltdown modes, you'll start to feel exhausted and wonder if returning to work was truly the best option for your family.
 Know that this is normal.
 Every mom who decides to work again goes through a "hot mess" phase.
 Remind yourself that work or no work, families have ups and downs, good days and bad days.
 Take deep breaths and focus on what you can control.
 You'll move through this hot mess phase and get back on track in no time!